 Mobile operators have well-established standard software for network monitoring, network optimization, and service monitoring.
 However, there is usually a glaring omission when it comes to network configuration.
 Yet this forms the basis for both an efficient network structure and expansion as well as for the integration of new technologies – and therefore for a high-quality and profitable network.
 The reason for this is the complexity and versatility of network configuration, which is very difficult for standard software to depict.
 The challenge is illustrated by a few figures: The 3GPP standard includes around 100 to 150 parameters, meaning that several thousand settings are required for the practical implementation of the specific configuration of vendor-specific network elements.

+The configuration of mobile radio networks and in particular the RAN is becoming increasingly complex for network operators – especially with the introduction of ever newer technologies.
 Open solutions are therefore essential, since they can be flexibly adapted to new circumstances while also taking into account the main management indicators, such as time-to-market, quality, and efficiency.
-MicroNova has developed a versatile, flexible best-practice solution, which is independent of the network equipment provider.
+With COM5.Mobile (formerly CPCM) MicroNova has developed a versatile, flexible best-practice solution, which is independent of the network equipment provider.
 The solution combines the views of the often heterogeneous regional network and management structures, and allows for expansion to a central database for overarching comparisons.

 To address the various challenges, MicroNova has redesigned its tried-and-tested COM5.Mobile.
 The COM5.Mobile product portfolio now includes COM5.Mobile Audit for monitoring and reviewing network consistency, COM5.Mobile Optimizer for optimizing the radio access network and COM5.Mobile Integrator for automated support of roll-out and integration processes, for example as part of the introduction of 5G.